LogtalkDotOrg/logtalk.org/_pages/tools.md

 -   Redundant calls to control constructs and built-in predicates
 -   Calls to all-solutions predicates with existentially qualified variables not occurring in the qualified goal
 -   Calls to all-solutions predicates with no shared variables between template and goal
+-   Calls to `bagof/3` and `setof/3` where the goal argument contains singleton variables
 -   Entity, predicate, and variable names not following official coding guidelines
 -   Variable names that differ only on case